 Willow Street is a somewhat small town located in the state of Pennsylvania.
 With a population of 7,820 people and two constituent neighborhoods, Willow Street is the 176th largest community in Pennsylvania.

 Willow Street real estate is some of the most expensive in Pennsylvania, although Willow Street house values don't compare to the most expensive real estate in the U.S.

 The people who call Willow Street home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willow Street residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Willow Street include English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Willow Street include German, English, Irish, Italian, and Scottish.